Skip to content

 An employee's work pattern can change in three ways:

-• The size of their work week can change (e.g. going from a 5-day to a 4-day week) - which directly impacts their week-based calculations such as allocated annual leave.
+• The size of their work week can change (e.g. going from a 5-day to a 4-day week) - which directly impacts their week-based calculations such as annual leave.

 Key things to be aware of: